 So, the dreaded question: Does it come down to giving up birth control or enjoyable sex?
 Potentially, but not necessarily.
 You do have choices:

 Figure out if birth control is the cause of your pain

 As mentioned previously, pain during sex can have several other causes, such as round ligament pain, a urinary tract infection (UTI), vaginismus and so on.
 It may help to talk to a professional about all of your symptoms and experiences to distinguish the problem.
 Patel encouraged people to specifically ask about polycystic ovary syndrome (PCOS), endometriosis, UTIs, yeast infections and latex allergies, all of which can cause pain during or after sex.

 "Also, some patients have recurrent UTIs or yeast infections after sexual intercourse, and this may not be related to the BC [birth control] pill but something else," Patel added.

-Patel recommended talking to your doctor about different contraceptive pills, too, as some can worsen endometriosis or PCOS symptoms more than others.
+Patel recommended talking to your doctor about different forms of birth control, too, as some can worsen painful intercourse or endometriosis or PCOS symptoms more than others.

 Make small changes to your sex life

-You may need to add lube to your bedside table.
+You may need to add lube to your bedside table to make intercourse more comfortable.
 Patel explained hormonal changes can affect your lubrication and pain level, too, meaning you may need to make adjustments occasionally but not always.